 Certified Trauma Specialists provide interventions and therapies to address the long-term impact of trauma on child development and family dynamics

-Collaborative partner with nearly 40 public and private service providers in wrap services for family stability
+Collaborative partner with over 40 public and private service providers in wrap services for family stability

 Over 150 community outreach visits and speaking engagements conducted each year to promote the prevention of child maltreatment and advocate for our families

 The Providence House services and campus have undergone significant growth and expansion in recent years to meet the growing needs of families in crisis who have young children.
 Our campus supports three distinct service areas in two buildings:

 Elisabeth’s House The Prentiss Pediatric Crisis Nursery (formerly The Wellness Nursery) - supports up to 10 children at a time (100+/year) who are in crisis and also have medical conditions.
 The Wellness Nursery offers pediatric medical care and parent medical training in addition to traditional crisis nursery services.

 Last year, we successfully reunited 98% of the 333 children and 158 families served.
 A long-term outcomes study conducted by Case Western Reserve University (published in Children and Youth Services Review, Vol. 61) affirmed our belief that when parents are actively engaged in our recommended support services, there is less chance of their children entering foster care.